9. Database access

 ![]() |

-The new Visual Studio project is as follows:
+The new Visual studio project is as follows:

 ![]() |

-The Access database [dbarticles.mdb] is as follows:
+The ACCESS [dbarticles.mdb] database is as follows:

 ![]() |